 10) Cut your food expenses

-In our blog post Are you eating your life savings, we talked about how the British are spending up to a quarter of their income on food.
+Reseach suggests that us Brits are spending up to a quarter of our income on food.
 If you want to boost your savings you might want to try cutting the food budget first.

 - Switch to supermarket own brand or take the Aldi challenge on your weekly shop.